Array (Sequential Storage)

 , remove

-When creating a static array, you need to specify the element type and the number of elements in the array.
-Only languages like C++, Java, and Golang provide ways to create static arrays.
-Languages like Python and JavaScript do not offer definitions for static arrays.
+When you create a static array, you must decide its element type and length in advance.
+Only languages like C++, Java, and Golang provide true static arrays.
+Languages like Python and Javascript do not.

 // define a static array of size 10